Combined Sewer Overflow (CSO) in Richmond

 After the US Congress passed the American Rescue Plan in 2021 to stimulate the economy during the COVID-19 pandemic, Richmond requested $30 million to fund the 10 projects in the interim plan and $833 million to fund all the projects that were expected to be proposed in the 2025 final plan.
 Richmond had already spent over $300 million, so the total cost to eliminate overflows was projected at greater than $1 billion.

 Combined with requests from Alexandria and Lynchburg, the state sought $1.4 billion for Combined Sewer Overflow (CSO) upgrades.
-If customers of the utility ("ratepayers") in Richmond were required to finance $833 million for the city's projects, rates were projected to triple from from $700 to $2,200 per year.
-One of the members of the State Senate, a key sponsor for passage of the the 2020 legislation setting the 2035 deadline, commented about the $833 million cost estimate:10
+If customers of the utility ("ratepayers") in Richmond were required to finance $833 million for the city's projects, rates were projected to triple from $700 to $2,200 per year.
+One of the members of the State Senate, a key sponsor for passage of the 2020 legislation setting the 2035 deadline, commented about the $833 million cost estimate:10

 I do think that makes sense, but it's a staggering number.